albincorreya/grakn_musicbrainz_sample_migration/README.md

 1. Download and setup Grakn database from https://grakn.ai/pages/documentation/get-started/setup-guide.html

-2. cd "your grakn directory"

-3. copy or clone the repo to this directory
+2. Downoad or clone this repo to the Grakn folder that you had previously downloaded.

-4. Navigate to your Grakn directory and run the following commands.
+3. Navigate to your Grakn directory and run the following commands.

          $ cd "your_directory"